 "John Altobelli was a great coach and man," tweeted Barry Faulkner, a sportswriter at the Daily Pilot in Southern California.
 "I worked closely with him for more than a dozen years covering his OCC program.
 Huge heart.
 Great sense of humor and passion for the game, his players and his family.
 RIP Alto.
 Truly a legend."

-Alyssa was a basketball teammate of 13-year-old Gianna Bryant, according to People Magazine.
+Their 14-year-old daughter Alyssa Altobelli was a teammate of Gianna Bryant.

-As a top assistant coach of the Mamba girls’ basketball team, she coached Gianna Bryant and Alyssa Altobelli, another coach told The Los Angeles Times.
+As a top assistant coach of the Mamba girls’ basketball team, she coached Gianna Bryant and her teammates.

 "As good as she was with X's and O's, she was also that good with how to treat the girls," he added.
 "They would confide in her."

-This May would have marked the Mausers' 15th wedding anniversary.
+May 2020 would have marked the Mausers' 15th wedding anniversary.

 Through tears, he told ABC News, "I love my wife.
 With everything I had."